nf-core/pixelator/docs/output.md

 The `adapterqc` stage checks for the presence and correctness of the pixel binding sequences.
 It also generates a QC report in JSON format.
 It saves processed reads as well as discarded reads (i.e. reads that did not have a match for both pixel binding sequences).

-These processed and discarded FASTQ reads are intermediate and by default not placed in the output folder kept in the final files delivered to users.
+These processed and discarded FASTQ reads are intermediate and by default not placed in the output folder with the final files delivered to users.
 Set `--save_qc_passed_reads` and/or `--save_qc_passed_reads` to enable publishing of these files.
 Alternatively, set `--save_all` to keep all intermediary outputs of all steps.